MaestSi/ONToHap/README.md

 # ONToHap
-A Oxford Nanopore Technology-based pipeline for haplotype phasing

 **ONToHap** is a ONT-based pipeline for performing haplotype phasing and for evaluating haplotype phasing accuracy, supporting multiple aligners and phasers.
 It currently supports aligners _BWA_ and _Minimap2_, and phasers _WhatsHap_, _Hapchat_ and _HapCUT2_.